 Whistleblowers around the world who report their information electronically must be aware of cybersecurity best practices.
 Whistleblowers often face retaliation or their claims are dismissed and rejected because of mistakes made in in terms of these cybersecurity and electronic reporting best practices.
 Read the NWC’s best practices page here, and download the PDF here.

 Whistleblower protection is now recognized as part of international law.
 In 2003, the United Nations adopted the Convention Against Corruption.
 This convention was subsequently signed by 140 nations and formally ratified, accepted, approved, or acceded by 137 nations, including the United States.
 Article 32 and Article 33 of the UN Convention endorse protection for whistleblowers.

 In 1999, the Council of Europe ratified its Civil Law Convention On Corruption.
 This Convention is a binding legal authority on most European governments.
-A list of countries that have approved the convention is linked here.
 Article 9 of this Convention explicitly requires, as part of their internal domestic law, that European governments provide “appropriate protection” for employee whistleblowers.
 The Convention Explanatory Report calls upon states to “protect’ and “encourage” whistleblowing.

 The material on this webpage may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability in respect to actions taken or not taken based on any or all the contents of this website.
 Before acting on any information or material in this web site, we strongly recommend you seek a qualified whistleblower attorney.